amoseman1/amoseman1.github.io/README.md

 # amoseman1.github.io

-I renamed the /<div> tags in the HTML to work on my semantic formatting.
+I renamed the element tags in the HTML to work on my semantic formatting, then changed the relavent CSS properties.

 I cleaned up the redundancies in the CSS code.